 Tokenization

 As I mentioned in the Neural Networks section, LLMs are text based.
 Computers, on the other hand, are not.
 So we need a thing that translates text-to-numbers, and numbers-to-text.
-The number that a given text thing gets encoded into is called a token and the number of tokens a LLM can process is called the context window.
+The number that a given text thing gets encoded into is called a token and the number of tokens an LLM can process is called the context window.

 When you type in a query, it’s converted to a number array (via a lookup table somewhere, ie “Foo” => 324, “Bar” => 12413 and so on).
 That array can be of up to size $CONTEXT_WINDOW.
 Of course, the Context Window contains the tokens the LLM responds with, too.
 You won’t get much value once you fill it up.